 3.3.5.
 Audient ID4

-This is rugged and versatile sound interface still in the recommended $100 – $200 price range that comes up in various DJ forums from time to time, and which I would love to recommend, however, I have never stumbled across it in milongas, nor I have any immediate plans to buy it.
+This is a versatile sound interface at the top of the recommended $100 – $200 price range, which comes up in various DJ forums from time to time, and which I finally had a chance to try out… and ended up buying it for myself as well.

 I tried hard to present you with the multitude of the options, not with strict ranking of the various sound cards, available on today’s market for Tango DJs.
 Even though some of the cards that I presented in this review are, indeed, de facto standards in this or other class, this alone does not mean that a particular card will suite best your personal needs.
 Find the one that does, and have many happy milongas!